Cozyx213/PLANT-CAPSTONE/README.md

 The **Plant Farm Logger** program is a powerful tool designed to help farmers keep detailed records of their farming activities.
 By simplifying the process of logging and tracking plant-related tasks, it enables farmers to make informed decisions.

+## How the Program Fulfills the Criteria (for Sir Jay Vince Serato)
+Inheritance
+-   Crop has 3 subclasses, namely HerbCrop, RootCrop, and LeafCrop Abstraction
+-   Interfaces are used for these different Crop Types, such as Prunable, Medicinal, and Subterranean Encapsulation
+-   Already given
+Polymorphism
+-   Used when creating/updating a crop through the cropfactory
+-   Loading all existing crops from the .csv file

 ## Quick Start

 Follow these steps to build and run the project using the included scripts.